![]() |

 \[ c = \frac{\partial \theta}{\partial h} \]

-It exists semi-empirical relation between \(\theta\) and \(h\), called water retention curve, and for unsaturated state one can uniquely map between one and another when water retention hysteresis is not included.
-For simplicity here, we do not include hysteresis in our equations, and relations need to be established,
+There exists semi-empirical relation between \(\theta\) and \(h\), called water retention curve, and for an unsaturated state one can uniquely map between the two when water retention hysteresis is not included.
+For simplicity here, we do not include hysteresis in our equations, and relations need to be established

 \[ \left\{ \begin{array}{l} \theta=\theta(h)\\ K = K(\theta) \end{array} \right. \]

 Note that we have two blocks, which are sets of elements on the mesh.
 To each block, we can attach material and set material parameters.
-A user can add more material parameters by declaring them in MixTransport::CommonMaterialData and adding them to method MixTransport::CommonMaterialData::addOptions, such that added material parameter are read from the configuration file.
+A user can add more material parameters by declaring them in MixTransport::CommonMaterialData and adding them to method MixTransport::CommonMaterialData::addOptions, such that added material parameters are read from the configuration file.

 The simplest method to implement new material is to derive class form MixTransport::MaterialWithAutomaticDifferentiation, and add it to file MaterialUnsaturatedFlow.cpp.
 MixTransport::MaterialWithAutomaticDifferentiation is a class to simplify implementation of the material model by utilizing advantages of automatic differentiation.
 Comprehensive description of library ADOL-C for automatic differentiation can be found here (link).